Last Updated: April 30, 2024

 Soviet Union

 Oswald was allowed to remain in the Soviet Union, though he did not get to attend Moscow State University as he expected.
-Instead, he was sent to Minsk, Belarus to work at the Gorizont Electronics factory.
-He was given a subsidized apartment and his payment from the factory allowed him to live a comfortable life by Soviet standards.
-However, Oswald began to grow tired of his life there and in 1962 applied at the U.S. embassy to repatriate.
+Instead, he was sent to Minsk, Belarus, to work at the Gorizont Electronics factory.
+He was given a subsidized apartment, and his payment from the factory allowed him to live a comfortable life according to Soviet standards.
+However, Oswald began to grow tired of his life there and, in 1962, applied to repatriate at the U.S. embassy.
 He left for the U.S. in June of 1961.

 After arriving back in the United States, Oswald worked a number of jobs but had a hard time keeping anything stable, as he often disliked the work or did not get along with his boss or coworkers.